Gravity from Quantum Information: Discussions

-Strangely, information theoretic aspects of Jacobson's theory were not discussed widely so far, though the entropy $S_h$ clearly has an information theoretic meaning in modern physics.
-Now, we can interprete the first law in Eq. (\ref{1}) in terms of the Landauer's principle.
-We assumed the second law of thermodynamics is more fundamental than the first one and the first law should be satisfied to hold the second law for all causal horizons blocking information.
+Strangely, information theoretic aspects of Jacobson's theory were not discussed widely so far, though the entropy $S_h$ clearly has an information theoretic meaning in modern physics (See ~\cite{Chirco:2009dc}).
+Now, we can interpret the first law in Eq. (\ref{1}) in terms of the Landauer's principle.
+We assumed the second law of thermodynamics is more fundamental than the first one and the first law should be satisfied if the second law holds for all causal horizons blocking information.

+There is yet another support for quantum information being the source of entropic gravity.
+Using Levy's Lemma it was shown that if the universe is sufficiently large and in a generic pure quantum state, a small system entangled with environment in the universe can be effectively thermalized ~\cite{popescu}.

+Our theory reproduces Verlinde's entropic gravity in terms of quantum information.
 How can one reconcile the irreversibility of the entropy and reversibility of gravity in our interpretation?
 As in black hole cases, free falling observer comoving with free falling matter would not see the Rindler horizons, while fixed observers (accelerating against the matter frame relatively) can see the horizons.
-Thus, irreversibility in a gravitational system is an observer dependent phenomena in general.
+Thus, the entropy in a gravitational system is an observer dependent quantity in general.
 Nonetheless, since the Einstein equation derived above is covariant, the equation should hold for every frame, once it is satisfied in a specific frame.

-Summarizing all these facts, we can say that the Einstein equation simply states that total entropy of matter and horizon should not decrease and this is the bottom line of all gravitational phenomena.
-The causal structure of the spacetime should be automatically arranged so that the area of the Rindler horizons appropriately increase to compensate the information loss of the gravitating matter which crosses the horizons for some observers.
+Therefore, our theory is in concordance with Verlinde's proposal in a general sense.